Designing for Sally: Turning Dashboards into Decision-Making Tools for Impact-Driven Employers

 Regular peer reviews helped me keep clarity and accessibility at the forefront, balancing business goals with real user needs.
 We carefully crafted microcopy—using terms like "Take action" or "Recommended" to subtly guide intent.

-📈 The Results
+📈 The Impact

 And… it paid off.